opentripplanner/OpenTripPlanner/doc-templates/UpdaterConfig.md

 VehiclePositions give the location of some or all vehicles currently in service, in terms of geographic coordinates or position relative to their scheduled stops.
+The information is downloaded in a single HTTP request and polled regularly.

 <!-- INSERT: vehicle-positions -->